jusJk/capstone21/python_backend/models/lprnet/database/lprnet_info.md

 ## Model Architecture

-This model is a sequence classification model with a ResNet backbone.
-And it will take the image as network input and produce sequence output.
+This model is a sequence classification model with a ResNet backbone and will take the image as network input and produce sequence output.
+While the original stride of the ResNet network is 32, the stride is tuned from 32 to 4 to make it more applicable to the small spatial size of the license plate image.

 Just like other computer vision tasks, we extract the image features which is fed into a classifier.
 Unlike normal image classification tasks where the model only gives a single class ID for one image, the LPRNet model produces a sequence of class IDs.
 The image feature is divided into slices along the horizontal dimension and each slice is assigned a character ID in the prediction.